Optare Esteem: History

 The Esteem was launched by East Lancashire Coachbuilders in 2006.
 The first production examples entered service with Preston Bus in September 2006 on Scania N94UB chassis.

-After East Lancashire Coachbuilders was placed in administration in August 2007, it was bought by Darwen Group and the Esteem was rebranded as the Darwen Esteen.
+After East Lancashire Coachbuilders was placed in administration in August 2007, it was bought by Darwen Group and the Esteem was rebranded as the Darwen Esteem.
 In 2008, Darwen Group merged its Darwen East Lancs and Optare businesses under the latter name, resulting in the Esteem being rebranded again.

 The first few examples of the Esteem only had new front and rear ends, the sides still being of the older Myllennium design.
 There were also two double-decker variants of this body - the Olympus that was a closed top double-decker and the Visionaire that was an open top double-decker.

 Production of the Optare Esteem ceased in 2009, with the last being 40 built on Alexander Dennis Enviro200 Dart chassis for Go-Ahead London.